 The esoteric or “grognard" board gamers meet on an irregular day of the week.
-Cool people don’t rely playing in the store, unless that “store” in question is actually someone’s house, kind of like Fort Thunder.
-It’s the space where games and playing them became special, and not the commercial activity of consumption.
+Cool people don’t rely on playing in the store, unless that “store” in question is someone’s house, kind of like Fort Thunder.
+It’s the space where games and playing them became special and not the commercial activity of consumption.

-I have many complains about the board game market.
+I have many complaints about the board game market.

 Modern board game stores capitalize off of “socializing,” whatever that means to normies.
-The Asmodee corporation monopolized the entire industry recently.
+The Asmodee Corporation monopolized the entire industry recently.
 Say goodbye to Fantasy Flight Games, as they produced nothing but Star Wars and Marvel shit constantly.
-Asmodee only care about exploiting stupid people.
+Asmodee only cares about exploiting stupid people.
 And that's what exactly the entire so-called "tabletop" scene is about.
-Stupid people being exploited by capitalism.
+Stupid people are being exploited by capitalism.
 A soyboy screaming over another Funko Pop doll.

 …And yet again, I find the scene eccentric enough to have a lifelong interest in it.

 When I first started dating, I met most of my girlfriends at board game night.
-There is a deep, intellectual and intimate level with games that builds relationships.
+There is a sophisticated, intellectual, and intimate level with games that build relationships.
 I relied on board game night to practice talking to the opposite sex, no matter how ugly she was.

 However, I no longer see Ludology as just another academic discipline.
-It’s now apart of grander and hardline religious movement.
+It’s now a part of a grander and hardline religious movement.

 …You see, I have converted to Ludism.